CaptainDario/DaKanji/README.md

 ## What is this

 "You are learning Japanese?
-Then you need to give DaKanji a try!
+Then you need to give "DaKanji" a try!

-Did you ever try to read a Japanese text but did not know how to read some Kanji?
-DaKanji is here to help you.
+Did you ever try to read a Japanese text but did not know some Kanji?
+"DaKanji" is here to help you.
 Draw a Kanji and the app will convert it to a digital character.
 You do not even need to know the stroke order!
-Write characters and build words to then translate them, and all of that is completely offline.
+Write characters and build words to translate them, and all of that completely offline.
+But DaKanji can also help you read texts.
+Use the inbuilt tools to add furigana to texts, lookup words, add spaces and more.

 Feature overview:

 * Recognize 6500+ Kanji and all Kana offline
-* Use web and app dictionaries to translate characters or words"
+* Use the inbuilt dictionary to lookup words offline
+* Add furigana, spaces and more to texts with the text analysis tools
+* Use it on all your devices"

 </br>